MaggiccPierrick/lifise-api/doc/user.md

-# MetaBank API - User related features
+# LiFiSe API - User related features

 <i>This documentation will be updated after each update of the platform.</i>